 As you can see, the variety of attractions makes this the best water park in Orlando.

 Staying at any of the Universal Orlando Hotels make for a quick entrance to Volcano Bay.
 However, the best hotel is Universal’s Cabana Bay Beach Resort.
 This hotel is no more than a 10-minute walk to Volcano Bay, and often closer than that.
 Read my full review of Cabana Bay here.
 Or click here to book now.

 Buy Volcano Bay Tickets

-Head to Florida Ticket Station to get your combination Universal Orlando and Volcano Bay tickets.
+Head to Best of Orlando to get your combination Universal Orlando and Volcano Bay tickets.
 I recommend the 3 parks 4-day base.
 It gives you entry to each park and then you have an extra day to go back to your favorite.
 Might I suggest Volcano Bay as the best family water park??